Janhavi-2001/Static-Web-Pages/README.md

 # DummyPages
-Contains test pages for web development
+Contains test pages for web development using HTML and CSS...